jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 ```
 ### send Message

-this method is used to send a message from user to user if the user s logged in and if the users exists.
+this method is used to send a message from user to user if the user is logged in and if the user exists.

 Parameters:
 - $email: string email of the user
-- $to_email: string name of the user to send message to
+- $to_email: string name of the user to send a message to
 - $content: string content of the message

 The method does not return anything.